 — Ksenia Nunis, founder, VVOVVA

-For those with the passion to create and those who appreciate visual beauty, VVOVVA is here.
+In other words, for those with the passion to create and those who appreciate visual beauty, VVOVVA is here.

 For her, there is no difference between the mass-produced and the singular as long as the object itself is compelling.
 And unlike the traditional gallery and shop, there are no barriers to entry such as reputation or production capacity.
-All those who have the power to create can prove themselves with passion and vision and Nunis also envisions working with designers to offer limited edition collections that will be more like experimental explorations and less like exercises in creating market appeal.
+All those who have the power to create can prove themselves with passion and vision.
+Nunis also envisions working with designers to offer limited edition collections that will be more like experimental explorations and less like exercises in creating market appeal.

 VVOVVA recognizes that the post-design work of production and marketing is a necessary aspect of being a successful designer.
-These tasks are usually required of the designers themselves, who have neither the familiarity nor the mental energy to deal with the intricacies of running a business, and the headaches of these processes can potentially hinder and destroy creative productivity.
-In this age-old struggle to reconcile the artistic with the business, VVOVVA’s position is: let the designer design & artist to create.
+These tasks are usually required of the designers themselves, who have neither the familiarity nor the mental energy to deal with the complexities of running a business.
+And the headaches of these processes can potentially hinder and destroy creative productivity.
+In this age-old struggle to reconcile the artistic with the business, VVOVVA proposes: let the designer design & artist to create.